 Chain Through the Star (Colin Hume, instructions on website)

-I learnt the central figure to this dance in Denmark, and made up the rest around it since I couldn't remember it — it probably wasn't progressive at all.
+I learnt the central figure to this dance in Denmark, and made up the rest around it since I couldn't remember the dance — it probably wasn't progressive at all.
 Here's a dance where you must move to the music so that you're all moving together or it won't work — like “Dutch Crossing” or “Hey-Mania”.
 You've got to be aware of the other people and just go for it!
 The timing is very tight.
 The middle men basically do a left-hand turn four times around — they must give weight and keep moving.

 Sally from Poland (Pat Shaw, New Wine in Old Bottles)